aerospike-community/aerospike-linqpad-driver/docs/blogs/AutoValues.md

 ![A screenshot of a computer Description automatically generated](media/2176692840fe02bac6b38ba566daf383.png)

-BTW, You can control how values are converted and display based on the properties found in the “Display/Conversion Options” section of the connection dialog.
+BTW, you can control how values are converted and display based on the properties found in the “Display/Conversion Options” section of the connection dialog.

 ## Conversion